 Using Non-Audit Products to Enhance Audit Impact

-An agile and strategic government creates a need for SAIs to reinforce the impact of public auditing, which can include non-audit products such as position papers, best practice frameworks, and documents that promote a better understanding of technical issues.
+An agile and strategic government creates a need for SAIs to reinforce the impact of public auditing, which can include non-audit products, such as position papers, best practice frameworks and documents that promote a better understanding of technical issues.

-In an advisory role, a SAI can provide non-audit products to enhance good governance while maintaining the integrity, objectivity and independence vital to SAI work.
+In an advisory role, a SAI can provide non-audit products to enhance good governance while maintaining the integrity, objectivity and independence so vital to SAI work.
 INCOSAI participants rated potential loss of independence as the most significant risk for a SAI providing advisory services.

 SAIs have rich experience in providing recommendations on enhancing good governance, and INCOSAI delegates pointed to some strategies that could prove more effective in communicating such recommendations:

 - Establishing good relationships and engaging in two-way communication that includes constructive and open dialogue with auditees and other stakeholders;

 - Benchmarking at public sector and state-owned enterprise levels;

 - Performing systematic follow-up of recommendations;

 - Increasing the awareness of and educating stakeholders on SAI roles and responsibilities;